MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-networking-content.md

 * Health monitoring of the stamps to provide fail-over in the event of an application or networking issue.

-* Prevention of malicious attacks from the edge.
+* Prevention of malicious attacks at the edge.

 The entry point for all traffic in the design is through Azure Front Door.
-Front Door is a global load balancer that routes HTTPS traffic to registered backends/origins.
-Front door uses health probes that issues requests to a URI in each backend/origin.
+Front Door is a global load balancer that routes HTTP(S) traffic to registered backends/origins.
+Front door uses health probes that issue requests to a URI in each backend/origin.
 In the reference implementation, the URI called is a health service.
 The health service advertises the health of the stamp.
 Front Door uses the response to determine the health of an individual stamp and route traffic to healthy stamps capable of servicing application requests.

-Azure Front Door integration with Azure Monitor provides near real-time monitoring of security, success, failure metrics and alerting.
+Azure Front Door integration with Azure Monitor provides near real-time monitoring of security, success and failure metrics, and alerting.

 Azure Web Application Firewall, integrated with Azure Front Door, is used to prevent attacks at the edge before they enter the network.